05 April 2012

 Celebrating 20 years of Australia-India cultural exchange

-RMIT Gallery’s latest exhibition in New Delhi celebrates 20 years of the Australia-India Council’s successful program of cultural exchanges between Indian and Australian visual artists, writers and musicians.
+RMIT Gallery’s New Delhi exhibition celebrates 20 years of the Australia-India Council’s successful program of cultural exchanges between visual artists, writers and musicians.

 RMIT Gallery Director Suzanne Davies said the work in Kindness/Udarta.
 Australia-India Cultural Exchange was extraordinary, and reflected the openness and diversity of the forces behind the initial cultural exchange.